vanderbilt-design-studio/state-machine/README.md

 ## machine/ (Input + Output)

-### schematic-pi/ KiCad Schematic for State Machine Circuitry
+### schematic-pi/

 ![Schematic of I/O circuitry](./machine/schematic-pi/image.png)

+KiCad project with a schematic for the state machine's circuitry.

 ### poller-pi/